 Accommodation is scattered along the way if you don't feel like booking ahead.
 You also have the option of spending a second night in Akureyri after Day 5 before coming here or getting here early and then continuing on to Reykjavik in the evening of Day 6 to spend the night there.
 Regardless of whether you wish to push through to Reykjavik or not, you have to stop at the Fjord.
-This leg of our driving tour also takes us to the famed Blue Lagoon (find suggestions for hotels near the Blue Lagoon here), your final stop enjoying a relaxing natural bath before heading home.
+This leg of our driving tour also takes us to the famed Blue Lagoon, your final stop enjoying a relaxing natural bath before heading home.
 Do NOT rush this leg of the trip.
 Coming down from Akureyri offers spectacular views and scenery.
 Along this stretch of road, you may also encounter wild Icelandic horses.

 Day 7: Return to Reykjavik

 The capital of Iceland is only 45 kilometers from Hvalfjordur Fjord, so you get to spend a relaxed day here, absorbing all you have seen, while comfortably preparing for your flight back.
 Use this time to further explore the city if you wish, and enjoy a good farewell meal, Icelandic style.
 Drop off your rental car and take one of the airport shuttles to Keflavik Airport if needed.